 Harry Dunn Case: US State Department says extradition bid highly inappropriate

-The teenager was killed when his motorbike crashed into a car outside RAF Croughton in August last year.
+The Home Office said it submitted the request for Anne Sacoolas on Friday.

-The US Department of State has said the extradition request for the suspect charged in connection with the death of teenage motorcyclist Harry Dunn is highly inappropriate.
+The US State Department has said the extradition request for the suspect charged in connection with the death of teenage motorcyclist Harry Dunn is highly inappropriate.

 The Home Office said it submitted the request for Anne Sacoolas on Friday after she was charged with causing the 19-year-old’s death by dangerous driving last month.